 Polyester/Nylon shorts + tank top

-You want quick drying outfits, so it’s a great idea to avoid cotton and go for nylon instead.
+I personally prefer cotton, but if you’re gonna be at the beach for long, you want quick drying outfits.
+So it’s a great idea to avoid cotton and go for nylon instead.
 You can be comfortable after swimming in the beach even if you don’t have a chance to change immediately.
 Tank tops are great for beach sports or lounging.
 They’re so comfortable and easy to style!

 Crop vest + spaghetti + skort